KodeKenobi/dart-assesment/README.md

           // Start the Stopwatch
           final stopwatch = Stopwatch()..start();

-          final snackBar = SnackBar(
-            content: const Text('Yay!
-You pressed a button'),
-            action: SnackBarAction(
-              label: 'Undo',
-              onPressed: () {
-                // Some code to undo the change.
-              },
-            ),
-          );

-          // End the Stopwatch and print how long it took to return the snackbar message print('pressButton() executed in ${stopwatch.elapsed}');

-          // Find the ScaffoldMessenger in the widget tree
-          // and use it to show a SnackBar.
-          ScaffoldMessenger.of(context).showSnackBar(snackBar);
-        },
-        child: const Text('ENTER'),
-      ),
-    );
-  }
-}

- * I started the Stopwatch right after the onPressed function so that I can start tracking from this point.

-@override
-Widget build(BuildContext context) {
-  return Center(
-    child: ElevatedButton(
-      onPressed: () {

-        // Start the Stopwatch
-        final stopwatch = Stopwatch()..start();

    * I stopped the Stopwatch right after the toast message is dispalyed and put a print statement to get the output results.

   final snackBar = SnackBar(
     content: const Text('Yay!
 You pressed a button'),
     action: SnackBarAction(
       label: 'Undo',
       onPressed: () {
         // Some code to undo the change.
       },
     ),
   );

   // End the Stopwatch and print how long it took to return the snackbar message print('pressButton() executed in ${stopwatch.elapsed}');

-# THESE WERE MY RESULTS
+* THESE WERE MY RESULTS AFTER RUNNING THE PROGRAM

   Restarted application in 170ms.
   Restarted application in 198ms. pressButton() executed in 0:00:00.000299
   Restarted application in 289ms.